AneeqaI/MERN_coursework_portfolio/week04-rest-api/README.md

 ## Evidence
 - All source files for the REST API implementation are included in this directory
 - API responses were tested using a web browser and verified through terminal output
-- Screenshots of application output are included in the Word portfolio